raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 #### Forward and backward

-You are now need to test which direction is forward and backward on each motor.
+You are now need to test which direction is forward on each motor.

 **4.** Add this code to your program, to drive both motors forward, wait 1 second and then stop the motors: